-The Discovery Learning Research Center (DLRC) is one of 10 interdisciplinary research centers in Purdue University's Discovery Park.
-The mission of the DLRC is to advance research that revolutionizes learning in the STEM* disciplines.
-Through externally funded research projects, innovative programs, and collaborative partnerships, the DLRC is committed to redesigning educational practices and creating innovative learning environments that have immediate impacts and nurture lifelong learning for students and citizens of a global community.
+The Evaluation and Learning Research Center (ELRC) is one of 10 interdisciplinary research centers in Purdue University's Discovery Park.
+The mission of the ELRC is to advance research that revolutionizes learning in the STEM* disciplines.
+Through externally funded research projects, innovative programs, and collaborative partnerships, the ELRC is committed to redesigning educational practices and creating innovative learning environments that have immediate impacts and nurture lifelong learning for students and citizens of a global community.

-This series contains publications published through the Discovery Learning Research Center at Purdue University.
+This series contains publications published through the Evaluation and Learning Research Center at Purdue University.

 Manuscripts from 2007